Blake's Essential Windows Software

 SciDAVis: Like LabPlot, it has a limited selection of plots, the histograms (and box plots) are mediocre, but it does XY line/scatter plots pretty well.

-PAST: If you look past the deceptively plain interface, this is a super powerful stats program chock-full of functionality.
+PAST is the only non-"R front-end" in this category.
+If you look past the deceptively plain interface, this is a super powerful stats program chock-full of functionality.
 There's no safety net or hand-holding to help you interpret the results, but it has an amazing manual describing the equations used and even includes extensive citations, so this is no black box.
-It works great for histograms and t-tests, although honestly, if I need much more than that I'm in Jupyter using Python.
-I really could have included PAST in the graphing category as well because it actually has a very robust set of statistical plotting tools, and the histograms are actually good with a fair amount of customization (including overlaying a normal distribution).
+It has a very robust set of statistical plotting tools, and the histograms are actually pretty good with a fair amount of customization (including overlaying a normal distribution).

 Maxima: Symbolic computer algebra system with robust plotting.
 Comes with wxMaxima, which is an easy-to-use graphical interface.